keithbuhler/keithbuhler.github.io/pages-philosophy/syllabus900criticalthinking.md

 ### Attendance:
 We need you here!
 Attendance is mandatory.
 Roll will be taken each class.
 (Being repeatedly or egregiously late will count as an absence.)
 1 to 3 unexcused absences are freebies — no credit lost.
 4 or more unexcused absences cause bigger and bigger deductions from your participation grade.
 (6 is a letter grade) You are paying for this education including this class, so why wouldn’t you make the most of it?

-### Participation through dialogue/writing:
+### Participation

 This is a dialogue-oriented class.
 Every person is responsible to participate.
-Participation in this class takes two forms: discussing (external processing) and writing (internal processing).
-Everyone will participate in these two ways.
-Class discussions will be lead by me and by students.
-Everyone will lead the discussion about 1-2 during the semester.

-Everyone will write short, argumentative synthesis papers.
-These will be assigned throughout the semester.
-That said, you get to pick your emphasis.
-Are you an internal or external processor?  *Writing Emphasis:* If you want to emphasize writing, to earn participation points, you will post class reflections online every week.
-You may elect to speak in class as well, and may be called upon.

-*Speaking Emphasis:* If you want to emphasize talking, you will be on my “go to” team to talk in class (instead of posting reflections after class).

-Everyone starts at an 80% for the discussion grade; you can move up from there or down, depending on whether you speak or write once per week, pay attention, and offer helpful contributions.

-Come *prepared*.
-Read, take notes, reflect, and come ready to share your viewpoint, defend it, listen to others' viewpoints, and critique theirs.

-A discussion is more than just sharing opinions; it is a friendly, eager, sincere search for truth.
+Some may wish to prepare comments to share in class while others may wish to write in the online forum.
+Either way, a discussion is more than just sharing opinions; it is a friendly, eager, sincere search for truth.
 We can't judge each other, but we must judge each other's opinions, and test them for truth.
-We discuss because it is more interesting; it helps us retain the information; it challenges our own viewpoint; and because philosophy itself is a dialogue.
-Discussion ground rules are posted online.
+We discuss because it is more interesting; it helps us retain the information; it challenges our own viewpoint.

-### Philosophical Disputation Papers:
-At midterm and end of term, you will write a philosophical paper arguing a thesis and defending it against objections.
-Each paper is worth 25% of the semester grade.
-The instructions for these assignments are online.
+### Quarter Tests

+There are tests at about the first month and third month.
+These will assess your mastery of key concepts and your ability to put critical thinking skills into action.
+The study guides will be posted online.

+### Final Exam

+The final exam is cumulative.
+It will consist of nearly 100 questions, including multiple choice, true/false, and possibly short answer or essay questions from each of our core topics.
+The study guide will be posted online.

 ### Miscellany
 1. **Bring your** textbook every day.